mtsmfm/language_server-protocol-ruby/README.md

 ## Usage

-:note: Currently, this gem supports only stdio as transport layer.
+:memo: Currently, this gem supports only stdio as transport layer.

 ```ruby
 require "language_server-protocol"